awsdocs/amazon-eks-user-guide/doc_source/alb-ingress.md

 ------
 #### [ AWS Management Console ]

-   1. Using the instructions in [Create an IAM Role](create-service-account-iam-policy-and-role.md#create-service-account-iam-role), create an IAM role named `eks-alb-ingress-controller` and attach the `ALBIngressControllerIAMPolicy` IAM policy that you created in a previous step to it\.
+   1. Using the instructions on the AWS Management Console tab in [Create an IAM Role](create-service-account-iam-policy-and-role.md#create-service-account-iam-role), create an IAM role named `eks-alb-ingress-controller` and attach the `ALBIngressControllerIAMPolicy` IAM policy that you created in a previous step to it\.
 Note the Amazon Resource Name \(ARN\) of the role, once you've created it\.

    1. Annotate the Kubernetes service account with the ARN of the role that you created with the following command\.